William Henry Burleigh: Earnest and Affable Editor

 IV.
 Political Abolitionism

 William Burleigh belonged to all three of the major anti-slavery political parties, in succession: The Liberty Party, the Free-Soil Party, and the Republican Party.
+He parted ways ideologically here from his brother Charles (and later Cyrus).

 Liberty Party candidates for Connecticut